 Using the Threshold Choir Logo

-Please feel invited to use our logo—exactly as it is.
-It is your choice to use it or not.
-The logo is the official, trademarked symbol of the Threshold Choir.
-You must not alter it.
+Please feel free to use our logo—exactly as it is.
+The logo is the official, trademarked symbol of the Threshold Choir, and we ask for your cooperation in using it in accordance with the guidelines below.

-With so many different local choir names, we are striving to appear unified without being uniform.
-Hence the main logo remains constant, with varying local names in text.
+With so many different local choir names, we strive to appear unified without being uniform.
+Hence, the main logo remains constant, with varying local names in text.
 In the style guide, there are suggestions on how to use it if you call your group Threshold Singers or some slightly different name.
-The text would be added below, as on the business card.

 Guidelines and Templates

-The Threshold Choir Style Guide contains the color and font specifications for our “look” and describes proper logo usage.
-Download it HERE (PDF).
+The Threshold Choir Style Guide (PDF) contains the color and font specifications for our “look” and describes proper logo usage.
+The Willow paper, cardstock, and envelopes mentioned in the style guide are no longer available.
+You can use any high-quality white stock you wish.

 Here are some handy templates that use the Threshold Choir logo:

-• Business cards—For individual or chapter business cards, you can find detailed instructions and templates on this page.
+- Business cards—See this page for detailed instructions and templates for individual or chapter business cards.
 We suggest that you personalize the card with your chapter name, contact information, and website (instead of an individual person’s name) so you can order them in bulk for all chapter members to hand out.

 Logo Files